RPTools/maptool/build-resources/README.md

 ------------------
 Gradle is used to build MapTool and the build process is siginificanly easier than 1.3.
 Since the gradle wrapper is being used there is no need to download and install gradle to perform the build.
+(Although Gradle 4.x is needed for Java 9.
+See the README.md in the top-level MapTool directory for Gradle instructions.)

 To run
 ./gradlew maptool:run